MikeKSmith/The_Lazy_Producer/docs/index.md

 If you're looking for a description of recording a band or producing genres outside of electronic or ambient music, this is not that book.

-If you're looking for an in-depth guide to Ableton Live Suite, then you should read the manual.
+If you're looking for an in-depth guide to Ableton Live Suite, [then you should read the manual](https://www.ableton.com/en/manual/welcome-to-live/).
 I'm assuming you know your way around Ableton Live.

-If you are looking for generic tips on creating music I wholeheartedly recommend reading "Making Music: 74 Creative Strategies for Electronic Music Producers" by Dennis DeSantis [@desantis2015making].
+If you are looking for generic tips on creating music I wholeheartedly recommend reading "Making Music: 74 Creative Strategies for Electronic Music Producers" by Dennis DeSantis[^index-1].
 This is a great book and will help you get through difficulties starting, continuing and finishing your compositions.

+[^index-1]: DeSantis, D. *Making Music: 74 Creative Strategies for Electronic Music Producers*.
+Ableton AG, 2015. <https://cdn-resources.ableton.com/resources/uploads/makingmusic/MakingMusic_DennisDeSantis.pdf>.

 I also recommend Loopop's "In-complete book of electronic music tips and tricks" available when you sign up as a Patron (<https://www.patreon.com/loopop>).
 His book contains an assortment of tips and tricks for making music including ideas for generative music.